Rudolf Hess: Capture

 Hamilton had been on duty as wing commander at RAF Turnhouse near Edinburgh when Hess had arrived, and his station had been one of those that had tracked the progress of the flight.
-He arrived at Maryhill Barracks the next morning, and after examining Hess' effects, he met alone with the prisoner.
+He arrived at Maryhill Barracks the next morning, and after examining Hess's effects, he met alone with the prisoner.
 Hess immediately admitted his true identity and outlined the reason for his flight.
 Hamilton told Hess that he hoped to continue the conversation with the aid of an interpreter; Hess could speak English well, but was having trouble understanding Hamilton.
 He told Hamilton that he was on a "mission of humanity" and that Hitler "wished to stop the fighting" with England.

 After the meeting, Hamilton examined the remains of the Messerschmitt in the company of an intelligence officer, then returned to Turnhouse, where he made arrangements through the Foreign Office to meet Churchill, who was at Ditchley Park in Oxfordshire for the weekend.
 They had some preliminary talks that night, and Hamilton accompanied Churchill back to London the next day, where they both met with members of the War Cabinet.
 Churchill sent Hamilton with foreign affairs expert Ivone Kirkpatrick, who had met Hess previously, to positively identify the prisoner, who had been moved to Buchanan Castle overnight.
 Hess, who had prepared extensive notes to use during this meeting, spoke to them at length about Hitler's expansionary plans and the need for Britain to let the Nazis have free rein in Europe, in exchange for Britain being allowed to keep its overseas possessions.
 Kirkpatrick held two more meetings with Hess over the course of the next few days, while Hamilton returned to his duties.
 In addition to being disappointed at the apparent failure of his mission, Hess began claiming that his medical treatment was inadequate and that there was a plot afoot to poison him.